AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/remove-asset-types.md

 # Remove asset types

-Follow this procedure to remove asset types from OCS.
+Follow this procedure to remove asset types from AVEVA Data Hub.

 To remove a single asset type: